DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: Acknowledgments

 \section{Acknowledgments}

-The research described in this paper has been partially supported by the National Natural Science Foundation of China (project no. 62433016 and 62537001), General Research Funds from the Hong Kong Research Grants Council (project no. PolyU 15207322, 15200023, 15206024, and 15224524), internal research funds from Hong Kong Polytechnic University (project no. P0042693, P0048625, and P0051361).
+The research described in this paper has been partially supported by the National Natural Science Foundation of China (project no. 62433016 and 62537001), the General Research Funds from the Hong Kong Research Grants Council (project No. PolyU 15207322, 15200023, 15206024, and 15224524), Hong Kong Research Grants Council’s Theme-based Research Scheme (No. T43-513/23-N), Hong Kong Research Grants Council’s Research Impact Fund (No. R1015-23), Hong Kong Research Grants Council’s Collaborative Research Fund (No. C1043-24GF), Internal research funds from Hong Kong Polytechnic University (project no. P0059586, P0042693, P0048625, and P0051361), and Sheertek International (HK) Limited.
 This work was supported by computational resources provided by The Centre for Large AI Models (CLAIM) of The Hong Kong Polytechnic University.